shdlabs/SSTorytime/docs/N4L.md

 <pre>
 (), +, -, @, $, and #
 </pre>
-Literal parentheses can be quoted
+Literal parentheses can be quoted.
+There should be no whitespace after the initial quote of a quoted string.

 ## Example